-The carbon content of every form of fossil fuel, from anthracite or lignite coal to heating oil and natural gas, is precisely known.
+The carbon content of every fossil fuel, from anthracite or lignite coal to heating oil and natural gas, is precisely known.
 A carbon tax obeys these proportions, taxing coal more heavily than petroleum products, and much more than natural gas.
 This makes a carbon tax simple to document and measure.

 How is a carbon tax implemented?